dr-skyler/tt_um_dr-skyler_clock/docs/info.md

 ## How it works

-Clock clocks
+Generates a 1 second pulse that increments a seconds, minutes, and hours timer that then gets decoded and displayed on the 7-segment display

 ## How to test

-Connect 7-segment display
+Connect 7-segment display and adjust imput switches to desired clock frequency

 ## External hardware